Mike Ehrmantraut: Season 6

 Mike has his men follow Kim and Jimmy.
 After Kim confronts the men surveilling her, Mike tells her the men work for him and Lalo may still be alive, and Kim realizes Mike is the man who helped Jimmy in the desert.
 When Kim asks why he chose to tell her rather than Jimmy about Lalo, Mike tells her she is "made of sterner stuff".
 Kim recognizes Mike as the former courthouse parking attendant, and she later chooses not to tell Jimmy that Lalo may still be alive.
 As Gus continues to worry over the possibility that Lalo is not dead, he and Mike go to the site of the planned meth lab, where Gus hides a gun on an excavator.
 After Lalo kills Howard Hamlin and forces Kim to drive to Gus's house and shoot him, Mike intercepts Kim, then leads the majority of his men to her apartment.
 Gus recognizes the shooting attempt as a diversion and drives to Lavandería Brillante, where he is ambushed by Lalo, who forces him to reveal the underground site where Gus's meth lab is being constructed.
 Gus kills Lalo, but is wounded himself.
 Mike later supervises the cleanup of Howard's murder and the staging of his death as a suicide, as well as the burial of Howard and Lalo under the floor of the meth lab.

-Some time later, Mike visits Manuel at his place of business and informs him his son is dead, without offering details.
-Mike assures Manuel that Nacho, in spite of his crimes, was never like the men he worked for and promises justice upon the Salamancas.
-Manuel rebuffs him, saying this would only be revenge, not justice, and dismisses Mike as just another gangster.
+Sometime later, Mike informs Manuel of Nacho's death and promises revenge on the Salamancas.
+Manuel dismissively tells Mike he is no better than the criminals with whom he associates.